haowern98/readme/README.md

 Next, convertion of the leave requestor's full name into a display name that includes both the short name and leave type takes place using `Child Flow - Name Conversion`.
 Finally, the flow creates a new entry with  in an Excel file and sends a response back to the originating Power App or flow, confirming successful completion.

-A high-level overview of the `Child Flow - Leave Creation` is provided in the flowchart below
+A high-level overview of the `Child Flow - Leave Creation` is provided in the flowchart below.

 ![](https://github.com/haowern98/readme/blob/main/leave_creation_child_flowchart.drawio.svg)